Rochdale Boroughwide Housing

-Rochdale Boroughwide Housing (RBH) is a social housing provider established in 2012 to receive the transfer of housing stock from Rochdale Borough Council in Greater Manchester, England.
-It has a subsidiary, RBH (Design and Build) Limited.
+Rochdale Boroughwide Housing (RBH) is a social housing provider in Greater Manchester, England.
+It was established in 2012 to receive the transfer of housing stock from Rochdale Borough Council.
 It owns and manages about 12,700 properties.
 In March 2020, it employed 545 full time equivalent staff.

+Structure

+As a mutual society, RBH is governed by two structures: a board of directors, and a body of elected representatives made up of tenant and employee members, with additional seats for members Rochdale Borough Council.

+Its subsidiaries include RBH (Design and Build) Limited, RBH Professional Limited.
+Its charitable development subsidiary, Brighter Horizons, was closed in 2013 when RBH became a friendly society.

 History

-RBH has a charitable development subsidiary, Brighter Horizons, which in 2009 was allocated £300,000 from the Homes and Communities Agency to purchase five former local authority houses which it then brought up to Decent Homes Standard.
+In 2009 Brighter Horizons was allocated £300,000 from the Homes and Communities Agency to purchase five former local authority houses which it then brought up to Decent Homes Standard.

+On 26 March 2012, Rochdale Council transferred 13,712 properties to RBH.
+These had previously managed by an arms-length management organisation (ALMO) on behalf of the Council.
+On 26 June 2013, RBH became a mutual housing society.

 In 2017, the In-Depth Assessment carried out by the Homes and Communities Agency upgraded it to the highest governance rating and it remained on the second-highest viability rating.

 In 2019, the top five executives were to receive a collective salary increase of £158,000 over the next three years, to be funded through 'efficiency savings'.
 There were complaints from councillors, but they had no power to intervene.